SpotX-Official/SpotX/README.md

  <details>
 <summary><small>Outdated versions of PowerShell</small></summary><p>

-If you are using Windows 7 or Windows 8.1, there may be errors in the installation process due to an outdated version of NET Framework and PowerShell.
+If you are using Windows 7, there may be errors in the installation process due to an outdated version of NET Framework and PowerShell.
    Do the following:
    * Upgrade to [NET Framework 4.8](https://go.microsoft.com/fwlink/?linkid=2088631)
    * Upgrade to [WMF 5.1](https://www.microsoft.com/en-us/download/details.aspx?id=54616)
    * Reboot your PC

-   <strong>Note:</strong> For Windows 8 it is not possible to upgrade the PowerShell version, please upgrade to Windows 8.1 or 10

 </details>